gary-dalton/Twenty47/docs/for_admins.rst

 status levels are:

 None
- The User has not requested nor submitted a subscription request
+ The User has not requested nor submitted a subscription request.

 Denied
  The User has requested a subscription and it has been denied.
 No futher subscription requests may be made by the User.

 Pending
- The User has requested a subsciption and that request is awaiting administrative action.
-That action my be completed via emailed link of via the Users List.
+ The user has requested a subsciption and that request is awaiting administrative action.
+That action may be completed via emailed link or via the Users List.

-Approve
+Approved
- The User's request for a subscription has been approved.
-Additional requests from the User or changes submitted by that User are considered approved.
+ The user's request for a subscription has been approved.
+Additional requests from the user or changes submitted by that user are considered approved.

 The Dropdown Box Content List